 The bustling square hosts a food and craft market on Sundays and has a plethora of great old character-filled pubs to visit and great restaurants to sample Scottish or international food.

 Common criminals who had been sentenced to death were hanged here on the spot, which now is a raised platform with a cross on it.

 Some infamous Edinburgh criminals such as mass murderer William Burke and thief Deacon Brodie met their end here.

-21. Harry Potter
+20. Harry Potter in Edinburgh